philippd/angularjs-style-guide/README.md

 * Make the controllers as lean as possible.
 Abstract commonly used functions into a service.
 * Communicate within different controllers using method invocation (possible when children wants to communicate with parent) or `$emit`, `$broadcast` and `$on` methods.
 The emitted and broadcasted messages should be kept to a minimum.
 * Make a list of all messages which are passed using `$emit`, `$broadcast` and manage it carefully because of name collisions and possible bugs.
-* When you need to format data encapsulate the formatting logic into a [filter](#filters) and declare it as dependency:
+* When you need to format data, encapsulate the formatting logic into a [filter](#filters) and declare it as dependency:

         module.filter('myFormat', function () {